GerritCodeReview/summit_2019/index.md

 > the organizer.
 We will do our best, however, to get people in and help increasing the community
 > of contributors.

-## How to register

-The access for the Hackathon and the User Summit is FREE and potentialy opened to everyone, prior registration on [EventBrite](https://gus2019.eventbrite.com).

 ### Gerrit User Summit - Europe

 *Location*